 B1 summarise a range of information and data from a variety of sources related to law, political and foreign affairs debates.
-B3 analyse critically texts, data and concepts

 B4 evaluate the perspective, quality and accuracy of information resources with particular reference to politics and international affairs.

 Acquisition of cognitive skills will take place by means of lectures, seminars, tutorials, online sources and course feedback.